The Top 10 Rules Of Powerlifting

 Powerlifting is a strength-based sport that involves the successful completion of three main lifts-the squat, the bench press, and deadlift.
 The origins of powerlifting are closely linked to acts of brute strength performed in ancient Greece and China; however, the modern version of the sport was not established until the 1950s, with the first official league (International Powerlifting Federation) being established in 1972.
 A variety of countries contributed to the popularity of powerlifting during its beginning years, most notably the United States, Australia, United Kingdom, and Germany.

-What are the top 10 rules of powerlifting?
+What are the most important rules of powerlifting?

 - Order, Timing, and Submission of Lifts